cescy4persie11/VisageSharp/README.md

-# VisageSharp
+# VisageSharp -- now Obsolete

-It is now Obsolete, Please go to VisageSharpRewrite
+It is now Obsolete, Please go to VisageSharpRewrite for latest release